Why restore your computer to earlier date?

-When you try to restore system from a restore point, you may find that system restore points has gone owing to many reasons like Windows Update, corrupted files, etc. Even if there is a system restore point, you may receive error during the restoration, such as, System Restore did not complete successfully, 0x80070002, System Restore failed to extract the file, volume shadow copy service component encountered an unexpected error, etc.
+When you try to restore system from a restore point, you may find that system restore points have gone owing to many reasons like Windows Update, corrupted files, etc. Even if there is a system restore point, you may receive errors during the restoration, such as System Restore did not complete successfully, 0x80070002, System Restore failed to extract the file, volume shadow copy service component encountered an unexpected error, etc.

-To get rid of these trouble, you can also adopt another system backup & restore mechanism - using specialist and reliable software like AOMEI Backupper.
+To get rid of these troubles, you can also adopt another system backup & restore mechanism - using specialist and reliable software like AOMEI Backupper.